Patients: 301.790.8000

 • Have I looked at my other options?

-Meritus not only provides these opportunities close to home but Meritus is also committed to protecting the people in our community who are participating clinical trials by having an Institutional Review Board (IRB).
-The main responsibility of the IRB is to protect the rights and welfare of the participants and their privacy.
-To better understand the IRB click here.
+Meritus Health not only provides these opportunities close to home but we are also committed to protecting the people in our community who are participating in research through our Institutional Review Board (IRB).
+The main responsibility of the IRB is to protect the rights and welfare of research participants.

 For researcher/physician use only

-Meritus Medical Center and the John R Marsh Cancer Center are committed to providing the best comprehensive care for our community, including research.
-Meritus is dedicated to protect the rights and welfare of all individuals who participate as subjects in research.
-It is the responsibility of every physician, nurse, and student to ensure that formal IRB approval is obtained before initiating contact with human subjects in any research project.
+The Meritus School of Osteopathic Medicine (MSOM), Meritus Medical Center, Meritus Medical Practices, John R Marsh Cancer Center, and Brook Lane, are committed to providing the best comprehensive care for our community, including research.
+It is the responsibility of every researcher to ensure that formal IRB approval is obtained before initiating contact with human subjects in any research project.

-If you have any questions or would like assistance, contact the Office of Human Subjects Protection at 301-790-8825 or email Christine.Fornwalt@meritushealth.com.
+If you have any questions or would like assistance, contact the Office of Human Subjects Protection at IRB@msom.org.

 • Tues., Wed. & Thurs 8:00 a.m.- 4:30 p.m.

-• IRB meetings held first Wednesday of the month.
+• IRB meetings are held on the second Wednesday of the month.

 Active Clinical Studies